-i Jurisdiction, choice of law and arbitration clauses
+Jurisdiction, choice of law and arbitration clauses

-Any dispute arising under an insurance or reinsurance contract which contains an arbitration clause must be referred to arbitration.
+Any dispute arising under an insurance or reinsurance contract that contains an arbitration clause must be referred to arbitration.
 If court proceedings are brought and there is an arbitration agreement, the proceedings may be stayed in favour of arbitration.
-In circumstances where there is no arbitration clause in the contract, the dispute will be brought before the Irish courts.
+In circumstances where there is no arbitration clause in the contract, subject to the terms of the contract, the dispute will be brought before the Irish courts.

-Mediation is also a common form of dispute resolution in Ireland, and since the introduction of the Mediation Act 2017 on 1 January 2018 solicitors are required to advise their clients of the merits of mediation as an alternative dispute resolution mechanism prior to issuing court proceedings.
-In addition, in order to issue proceedings, the Mediation Act requires the solicitor to swear a statutory declaration confirming that such advice has been provided and this declaration must be filed with the originating document in the relevant court office.
+Mediation is also a common form of dispute resolution in Ireland, and since the introduction of the Mediation Act 2017 on 1 January 2018 solicitors are required to advise their clients on the merits of mediation as an alternative dispute resolution (ADR) mechanism prior to issuing court proceedings.
+In addition, to issue proceedings, the Mediation Act requires the solicitor to swear a statutory declaration confirming that such advice has been provided and this declaration must be filed with the originating document in the relevant court office.